 We Make Pure, Smooth Tasting, Bourbon

-Ryan and Tom were working in Boulder, CO when they decided it could be a hell lot of fun to make an authentic bourbon whiskey in their spare time.
-Together with their handy friend Scott, they fashioned an old water heater into a still, and began to fiddle with different recipes.
-After many fruitless attempts, they found out a formula that worked.
-Once successfully distilling a delicious white spirit, they turned to using cuttings from the tree branches in Tom’s backyard to flavor their liquor, stored in mason jars in Tom’s basement!
-As a result, our first barrels were these branches; hence our name ‘Branch & Barrel’.
-Friends and family loved it so much that they pushed to scale-up production and turn Branch & Barrel into a business.
+When owners Ryan and Tom were working in Boulder, CO, they decided it could be a hell of a lot of fun to make an authentic, homemade whiskey in their spare time.
+They teamed up with their skilled friend Scott who fashioned an old water heater into a still, and then began to fiddle around with different recipes.
+After many fruitless attempts, they found THE formula!
+Once successfully distilling a delicious white spirit, they turned to using tree branch cuttings from Tom’s backyard to flavor the liquor, and stored them in mason jars.
+As a result, our first barrels were flavored with these branches; hence our name ‘Branch & Barrel’.

 From the beginning it was very important to the these three that everything they did was authentic, from the heart, but also with their own personal twist.
 Using their construction industry connections, the B&B crew went on to acquire second-hand equipment from around the country to create their equipment.
 The still was once a Campbell's soup maker, the fermentation tanks used to hold condiments, the high and low wines containers were formerly used in a soft-drink facility, and the tin cap sealer is a repurposed drill press from the 1930s.
 Scott is also a farmer, which allows us to feed our spent grains to his livestock, who gobble up this delicious nutrition.